hgbbus/ns-3.38-scratch/230TcpUdpCSMA/README.md

 Rx Rate: 3.73965 Mbps
 ```

-__The Rx throughput amonts to 37% efficiency of theoretical bandwidth.__
+__The Rx throughput amounts to 37% efficiency of theoretical bandwidth.__
 Also note that the Rx rate is close to the Tx rate.
 It is hard
 to further increase the Rx rate due to the propagation delay.